Constance Whitney Warren

-Constance Whitney Warren (January 17, 1888 – October 11, 1948) was an American sculptor.
+Constance Whitney Warren (January 17, 1888 – October 11, 1948) was a 20th-century American sculptor.

 Early life

-Warren was born in New York City on January 17, 1888 to George Henry Warren II (1855–1943) and Georgia "Daisy" Williams (1863–1937).
+Warren was born in New York City on January 17, 1888, to George Henry Warren II (1855–1943) and Georgia "Daisy" Williams (1863–1937).
 Her parents had a townhouse in New York and a large cottage in Newport, Rhode Island.

 Warren's maternal grandparents were George Henry Warren (one of the founders of the Metropolitan Opera) and Mary Caroline (née Phoenix) Warren (a daughter of U.S. Representative Jonas P. Phoenix and granddaughter of Stephen Whitney, one of the wealthiest merchants in New York City).
 Among her extended family were uncles Whitney Warren and Lloyd Warren, prominent architects, and cousins Robert Walton Goelet (a financier and real estate developer) and Edith Starr Miller (an author who married Almeric Paget, 1st Baron Queenborough).

 Career

 During World War I, Warren chauffeured English staff officers.

 After the war, Warren became a prominent sculptor and, a few years later, she exhibited at the Paris Salon and her reputation spread to the United States.
 Today she is known for various sculptures, including the 1921–25 Texas Cowboy Monument at the Texas State Capitol in Austin, Texas, the 1926–29 Tribute to Range Riders at the Oklahoma State Capitol in Oklahoma City, Oklahoma, and the 1924 Lariat Cowboy in Phoenix, Arizona.